wangdh3078/AspNetCore/src/SignalR/specs/HubProtocol.md

 Ping messages do not have any payload, they are completely empty messages (aside from the encoding necessary to identify the message as a `Ping` message).

 The default ASP.NET Core implementation automatically pings both directions on active connections.
 These pings are at regular intervals, and allow detection of unexpected disconnects (for example, unplugging a server).
 If the client detects that the server has stopped pinging, the client will close the connection, and vice versa.
 If there's other traffic through the connection, keep-alive pings aren't needed.
 A `Ping` is only sent if the interval has elapsed without a message being sent.

-## Upload streaming

-Sometimes Callees will want to receive streaming data from Callers.
-The Caller can begin such a process by making an `Invocation` or `StreamInvocation` and adding a "StreamIds" property with an array of IDs.
-The IDs must be unique from any other stream IDs used by the same Caller.
-The Caller then sends `StreamItem` messages with the "InvocationId" property set to the ID for the stream they are sending over.
-The Caller ends the stream by sending a `Completion` message with the ID of the stream they are completing.

 ## Example